dajmcdon/jekyll-navbar/README.md

 ### Navigation

-Just create your own _data/navigation.yml to override the default example navigation.
+Create your own _data/navigation.yml to override the default example navigation.
 The format looks like:

 ```yml
 - title: Home